silv3rr/docker-glftpd/README.md

 - why would you use this? uhh i dunno, cuz ur too stupid to setup gl urself?! :P
 - why does the web interface suck? .. it was originally named SHIT...
-- will it run on windows/macos/k8s? no idea, probably.. try it. podman? probably not
+- will it run on windows, macos or k8s? no idea, probably.. try it. podman? probably not
 - hashgen doesnt work? try recompiling: `gcc -o hashgen hashgen.c -lcrypto -lcrypt`
 - the bot doesnt start? check owner/perms of sitebot files
 - why bind mounts? if you want volumes instead .. change `type` in docker-run.sh / docker-compose.yml